-Table 7: Detailed Assessment Results
+Table 8: Detailed Assessment Results

-MSC Principle 1 exploited populat ry must be conducted in a manner that does not lead to over-fishing or depletion of the d populations and, for those populations that are depleted, the fishery must be conducted oner that demonstrably leads to their recovery.
-Weight 33.3 Score US=85.02 CAN=85.02 Weighting Ratic onale Criteria inform All MSC Principles are weighted equally as per MSC fisheries certification methodology.
+MSC Principle 1 exploited fishery must be conducted in a manner that does not lead to over-fishing or depletion of the xploited populations and, for those populations that are depleted, the fishery must be conducted a manner that demonstrably leads to their recovery.
+Weight 33.3 Score US=85.02 CAN=85.02 Weighting Rationale All MSC Principles are weighted equally as per MSC fisheries certification methodology.
 Criteria 1 is considered significantly more important than Criteria 3.
 Criteria 1 provides the critical information to prove high productivity of the stock which is fundamental to proving sustainability of fishery.